Forms Basics

 form.appendTo(new CotomyElement(document.body));

 The root element must be a <form> element.
-CotomyForm does not create one
+CotomyForm does not create one for you.

 1a) Recommended: bind existing HTML

-Cotomy typically works with static or server-rendered HTML, then binds behavior
+Cotomy usually works with static or server-rendered HTML, then binds behavior to the existing form using byId().

 <form id="profile-form">